 • Trigger Point: Focuses on highly localized muscle knots where the body holds tension and carries stress.

 Today is as good of a day as any to start taking steps toward living a more stress-free life at work and at home.
 By incorporating the above stress buster tips into your daily work environment, combined with regularly scheduled therapeutic massages, you will be on your way to increasing your productivity and efficiency at work, while improving your overall health and well-being.
 The expert massage therapists at Elements Therapeutic Massage can help you get started on establishing a stress-free lifestyle at work and at home by offering a drug-free, non-invasive and humanistic approach to well-being through a truly therapeutic massage experience.
-Whether it is to provide relief from pain, release of tension, reduction of stress or simply to relax and feel your best, Elements Therapeutic Massage of Coeur d'Alene is committed to promoting your mind and body’s health and wellness.
+Whether it is to provide relief from pain, release of tension, reduction of stress or simply to relax and feel your best, Elements Therapeutic Massage of Spokane is committed to promoting your mind and body’s health and wellness.

 1American Psychological Association.
 Stress in America 2009.